bkuhn/talks/LibrePlanet-2014/copyleft-future.markdown

       + We got everything from kernel to application API inside the VM servers.
       + They got everything else.

-+ And the software got better overall.
++ Fourtuately, the software got better overall.
+      + &hellip; but that's not nearly enough for universal software freedom.

 # The Two New Games